cormac85/LinkedIn_Assignment/README.md

 Memory was an issue as both a table of edges, a table of results AND a very large list of graphs had to be generated.
-There are certainly some optimisations (remove duplicate relationships, remove objects once used etc.) that could be made here but computation time is probably a larger issue.
+There are certainly some optimisations (remove duplicate relationships, remove objects once used etc.) that could be made here but computation time is probably a larger issue (memory is cheap!).

-Scaling the solution to 3rd or 4th degree friends of friends could be prohibitively expensive at this sort of scale.
+Scaling the solution to 3rd or 4th degree friends of friends could be prohibitively expensive at this sort of size of dataset.
 Again sampling would almost certainly be needed, as discussed in the next section.

 Bringing this solution to multiple machines could be done by sampling the network in some fashion and sending the different samples